ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 - Scatter Plots: Visualized the relationships between sales and different variables, helping identify trends and potential outliers.
 ## Outcome

--Population: Strongest predictor of sales with a positive correlation (R² = 0.94).
+- Population: Strongest predictor of sales with a positive correlation (R² = 0.94).
 Marketing efforts should be concentrated on high-population areas to maximize sales.

 - Income: Moderate correlation (R² = 0.2911).
 Target areas with median incomes of $40,000-$50,000, though income is a secondary factor.